ebosas/microservices/README.md

     redis-cli -h redis
 ```

-Get all cached messages or show the number of messages.
+Get all cached messages or show the number of total messages.

 ```bash
 lrange messages 0 -1